Overcoming Output Dimension Collapse: When Sparsity Enables Zero-shot Brain-to-Image Reconstruction at Small Data Scales: Output dimension collapse by small data scales

-A key condition that leads to output dimension collapse is when the training outputs lie in a low-dimensional subspace. {\cite{shirakawa2025spurious}} showed that such a collapse occurs when the training data lack sufficient diversity and the latent features exhibit a cluster structure.
-In such scenarios, the predicted outputs are pulled toward the clusters in the training data, making generalization to unseen stimuli difficult.
+ODC becomes especially pronounced when the training outputs occupy a low-dimensional subspace in latent feature space. \cite{shirakawa2025spurious} have emphasized dataset-bias scenarios as one mechanism that can induce such a restriction.
+Here, we focus on a complementary but equally critical factor: small data scales.

-In contrast, we focus here on a different but equally critical factor: small data scales.
-Even in the absence of explicit cluster structure, having $n <d_{\mathrm{out}}$ inherently forces all predictions into an at-most $n$-dimensional subspace.
-As $n/d_\mathrm{out}$ grows smaller, this low-dimensional subspace becomes more limiting, producing severe output dimension collapse.
+Even in the absence of explicit cluster structure, having $n < d_{\mathrm{out}}$ inherently forces all predictions into an at most $n$-dimensional subspace.
+As $n/d_\mathrm{out}$ grows smaller, this low-dimensional subspace becomes more limiting, producing severe ODC.
 Consequently, regardless of whether the training outputs form visible clusters, small data scales alone can lead to the same fundamental difficulty in zero-shot prediction.

-From another perspective, output dimension collapse due to small data scale is an inevitable consequence of reducing the number of free parameters in the model.
-The model must learn a weight matrix with many parameters to predict high-dimensional latent features, but the available training samples are insufficient to identify all of them.
-Therefore, the model must reduce the effective number of free parameters by imposing additional constraints.
-Naive linear regression accomplishes this by confining all predictions to the linear span of the training outputs.
-This implicit constraint is precisely what leads to output dimension collapse.